dwyl/phase-three/README.md

 ### Our Goal/Mission

-> Empower people to sustainably unlock their potential.
+> Empower people to sustainably unlock their potential and pursue their passion through technology.

 So what does this encompass?
 Any number of things that will need to be split out into measurable goals:
 + Living a happy life